Alexander Peli

-Alexander Peli (אלכסנדר פלי; 1915–2007) was a Ukrainian-born Israeli encyclopedist, the supervising editor of the Encyclopaedia Hebraica.
+Alexander Peli (אלכסנדר פלאי; 1915–2007) was a Ukrainian-born Israeli encyclopedist, the supervising editor of the Encyclopaedia Hebraica.
 The project began using his mother's publishing house in 1946 with Peli supervising.
 The last volume was published in 1996.

 Biography

 Alexander Pilipovetsky was born in Kiev to Meir and Bracha Pilipovetsky (born Kutzenok).
 The parents had married the year before against the Kutzenok family's wishes.
 The Pilipovetskys moved to Palestine when he was six years old and he went to high school in Tel Aviv.
 In July 1921 his family were early settlers in the new city of Tel Aviv in Palestine (the land that was to become the State of Israel).
 He attended the University of Jerusalem graduating in History and Philosophy.
 He had been brought up with encyclopedias.
 His mother published the eight-volume General Encyclopedia.
 Peli's dream was to create a new encyclopedia in Hebrew.